vmkolev/simpletask/README.md

 - Populate the proper vagrant file.
 - Run command vagrant up to create virtual machine.
 - Open your browser and access the application: http://your-ip, press F5 to load the page and see which container is in use.
-- Monitor the application with Prometheus which is accessible: http://your-ip:9090/targets
+- Monitor the application with Prometheus which reachable through your browser: http://your-ip:9090/targets
-- Manage your MySQL database with UI with PHPAdmin application is reachable on http://your-ip:8085 and uses the same credentials configured MySQL.
+- Manage your MySQL database with UI through PHPAdmin application reachable on http://your-ip:8085 and uses the same credentials as MySQL has been configured.

 Have fun.